Exceptional Education (EXE)

 EXE 631 ADAPTING LANGUAGE ARTS AND READING INSTRUCTION FOR STUDENTS WITH MILD DISABILITIES

-Prerequisites: Provisional/initial certification in special education or EXE 501; EXE 503 or EXE 367.
+Prerequisites: Provisional/initial certification in special education or EXE 501 or EXE 365; EXE 503 or EXE 367.
 Designed to help special education teachers teach language arts and reading to students with special needs at the elementary and middle school levels: effective collaboration with elementary teachers, remedial teachers, and parents to promote the establishment of literate environments at home and school for students with special needs; effective use of technology as a tool of literacy learning and instruction.

 EXE 632 DIRECT INSTRUCTION INTERVENTION MODELS FOR STUDENTS WITH SPECIAL NEEDS